test-fullautomation/robotframework-tutorial/900_building_testsuites/doc_src/building_testsuites.rst

 Exercises
 ---------

+Every exercise is placed in an own exercise folder (``exercise-01`` - ``exercise-x``) that is stand-alone.
-Every exercise folder (``exercise-01`` - ``exercise-x``) contains one or more robot files together with all additionally required files and together with the documentation of the exercise.
-Therefore every exercise folder is stand-alone.
+Every exercise folder contains one or more robot files together with all additionally required files and together with the documentation of the exercise.

 We recommend to exexute every robot file in command line.
 This is because of in lots of cases command line parameters are required when the tests are executed.
 Corresponding informations you will find in the documentation inside the exercise folder.

 Every exercise folder will have it's own log files folder with the log files having the same name like the executed robot files: